-We are motivated to engage this work as part of a larger effort improve the unacceptably low employment numbers for neurodiverse young adults.
+We are motivated to engage in this work as part of a larger effort to improve the unacceptably low employment numbers for neurodiverse young adults.

 Autism spectrum disorders (ASDs) affect 1 out of 59 individuals, cost $137 billion per year in the U.S., and result in a staggering unemployment rate for adults who have the cognitive skills to contribute substantially to the technology workforce.

-Over the course of 8 weeks, our interns work in teams as programmers, project managers, artists, testers, and designers with the aid of a peer coach to develop a research-based video game.
+Over the course of 8 weeks (June 21 through August 16), our interns work in teams as programmers, project managers, artists, and designers with the aid of a peer coach to develop an educational or research-based video game.
 They will develop their game from concept to production by fostering a stakeholder relationship with researchers.
 At the end of the program, interns present their achievements to the community, including industry partners and advocates, during a showcase event.

 Our goal is to provide comprehensive workplace training in a supportive environment to enable individuals to thrive in tech occupations.

 Each year we engage a group of 15 to 25 individuals who are underrepresented in the tech workforce–individuals with developmental disorders, specifically autism spectrum disorders.
 This includes those who are either preparing to enroll, are currently enrolled, have graduated from 2- to 4-year college or post-secondary training school, or are otherwise seeking employment.

 - A strong interest in video game design or development applied to educational or research settings.